 During independence, the Mazrui Arabs claimed ownership of the 10-mile ‘Coastal Strip’.
 They ignored the plight of the indigenous communities that lived there before they scrambled for land in the region.

 The British colonialists even made worse the land injustices in Kenya at the time.
 They came up with several laws and concessions to alienate the coastal and mainland communities further from their land.
 These included the Land Acquisition Act (1894), Crown Lands Ordinance (1902), Crown Lands Ordinance (1915), and the Kenya Native Areas Ordinance (1926).

 These laws and ordinances saw the eviction of communities to facilitate the construction of the Kenya-Uganda Railway.
 They also saw the leasing of the 20 per cent medium to high potential land to European settlers and multinational corporations for 99 years (the infamous ‘white’ highlands).
-This is largely since Kenya’s land had become ‘Crown’ land owned by the Queen of England to dispose at her will.
+This is mostly because Kenya’s land had become ‘Crown’ land owned by the Queen of England to dispose of at her will.